What are Reports?

 What do Reports look like in a live app?

-Currently, there are four report types available in Knack: Pivot Tables, Pie Charts, Line Charts, Bar Charts, and Area Charts.
+Currently, there are five report types available in Knack: Pivot Tables, Pie Charts, Line Charts, Bar Charts, and Area Charts.
 The following is a summary of the different report types available with Knack:

 Pivot tables show calculations based on two groupings, rows and columns: